x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 - **Exchange Health Manager Service (MSExchangeHMHost.exe)**: This is a controller process that's used to manage worker processes.
 It's used to build, execute, and start and stop the worker process as needed.
 It's also used to recover the worker process in case that process crashes, to prevent the worker process from being a single point of failure.

-- **Exchange Health Manager Worker process (MSExchangeHMWorker.exe)**: This is the worker process that's responsible for performing the runtime tasks.
+- **Exchange Health Manager Worker process (MSExchangeHMWorker.exe)**: This is the worker process that's responsible for doing the runtime tasks.

-Managed availability uses persistent storage to perform its functions:
+Managed availability uses persistent storage to do its functions:

 - XML configuration files are used to initialize the work item definitions during startup of the worker process.